Abd al-Malik ibn Marwan: Legacy

 Abd al-Malik is considered the most "celebrated" Umayyad caliph by the historian Julius Wellhausen.
 "His reign had been a period of hard-won successes", in the words of Kennedy.
-The 9th-century historian al-Yaqubi described Abd al-Malik as "courageous, shrewd and sagacious, but also miserly".
+The 9th-century Shi'i historian al-Ya'qubi described Abd al-Malik as "courageous, shrewd and sagacious, but also miserly".
 His successor, al-Walid, continued his father's policies and his rule likely marked the peak of Umayyad power and prosperity.
 Abd al-Malik's key administrative reforms, reunification of the Caliphate and suppression of all active domestic opposition enabled the major territorial expansion of the Caliphate during al-Walid's reign.
 Three other sons of Abd al-Malik, Sulayman, Yazid II and Hisham, would rule in succession until 743, interrupted only by the rule of Abd al-Aziz's son, Umar II.
 With the exceptions of the latter and Marwan II, all the Umayyad caliphs who came after Abd al-Malik were directly descended from him, hence the references to him as the "father of kings" in the traditional Muslim sources.
 The Umayyad emirs and caliphs who ruled in the Iberian Peninsula between 756 and 1031 were also his direct descendants.
 In the assessment of his biographer Chase F. Robinson, "Mu'awiya may have introduced the principle of dynastic succession into the ruling tradition of early Islam, but Abd al-Malik made it work".
 Amīr al-muʾminīn (commander of the faithful) is the most referenced formal title of Abd al-Malik in coins, inscriptions and the early Muslim literary tradition.
 He is also referred to as khalīfat Allāh (caliph of God) in a number of coins minted in the mid-690s, correspondence from his viceroy al-Hajjaj ibn Yusuf and poetic verses by his contemporaries al-Akhtal, Jarir and al-Farazdaq.

 Family tree of the Umayyad dynasty during the reign of Abd al-Malik, whose reliance on his family was unprecedented in the Caliphate's history.

 Abd al-Malik's concentration of power into the hands of his family was unprecedented; at one point, his brothers or sons held nearly all governorships of the provinces and Syria's districts.
 Likewise, his court in Damascus was filled with far more Umayyads than under his Sufyanid predecessors, a result of the clan's exile to the city from Medina in 683.
 He maintained close ties with the Sufyanids through marital relations and official appointments, such as according Yazid I's son Khalid a prominent role in the court and army and wedding to him his daughter A'isha.
 Abd al-Malik also married Khalid's sister Atika, who became his favorite and most influential wife.